 3.4 Key Pair Generation

 Your Key Pair (Public and Private Keys) will be generated by You or Your ACME Client Software on Your systems.
 You will submit the corresponding Public Key to ISRG and it will be incorporated into Your Certificate.
 ISRG will store Your Certificate in its Repository.
 ISRG will not have access to Your Private Key.
+Your Private and Public Keys will remain Your property.

 We will use technical methods and protocols to verify that You have exclusive control over the subject Internet domain name.
 This verification is done solely to assist ISRG in determining whether to issue a Let’s Encrypt Certificate and is not a service being performed for Your benefit or on Your behalf.